There are two types of folders that can contain class definitions.

 protected methods of the superclass (that is, in a

 You cannot put class definitions in private folders because doing so would not meet the requirements for class or path folders.

 When multiple class definition files with the same name exist, the precedence of a given file is determined by its location on the MATLAB path.
-All class definition files before it on the path (whether in a class folder or not) take precedence and it takes precedence over all class definition files occurring later on the path.
+All class definition files before a class on the path (whether in a class folder or not) take precedence.
+The class takes precedence over all class definition files occurring later on the path.

 For example, consider a path with the following folders, containing the files indicated:

 Here is the logic that MATLAB applies to determine which

 Classes in class folders take precedence over functions